Skip to main content

 5 mentions Positive Neutral Negative

-The graphics are generally praised for their quality and concept, but some users feel the visuals lack excitement and basic playable elements.
-The art style is considered final and challenging to improve post-production.
+The graphics are generally praised for their quality and concept, but some users feel the visuals lack excitement and certain basic playable elements.
+The art style is considered fixed and unlikely to change, given production constraints.

 • “Graphics: good”